 We will do ONE set of individual topics.
-Tell me your topic by Sept 29.
+Tell me your topic no later than end of class Sept 18.

 Although there is some presentation this is essentially an exercise to convey what you learned by writing.
 That is why we have a critique/feedback portion.
 It also gives you a chance to help each other by giving the feedback.

 It starts with you researching and writing about six pages on an aspect of the topic you found interesting and that you understood.
 If you want to include pictures and graphics fine, but there must be six written pages.
-Then your effort will be submitted to me electronically by class time on Oct 3.
+Then your effort will be submitted to me electronically by 8PM Friday Sept 28.
+I need all of the papers by then because I need to ship your paper to your classmates for review and the reviews need to be done by class time Oct 2!
+Submission on time will get you 2 points.

-You will come to class on (#1) and present a one minute summary and take two minutes of suggestions such as what else the class might like to know.
+You will come to class on Oct 2 (#1) and present a one minute summary and take suggestions such as what else the class might like to know.
+When we are finished with your one minute talks we will break into groups for a thorough review of your paper.

 Your written draft will be sent to two other class members for them to critique and you will get two drafts (one each) from them.
 You will write a written critique of their papers, send an electronic version of the critiques to me and bring your paper and the critiques to (class#2).
 You will exchange critiques and orally tell them what you have tried to do.
 They will orally talk about what you could do better.
 Then you will switch roles.
 You need to take note of the critiques both written and oral.